collective/collective.prettydate/README.txt

 printed as "last month" or "2 months ago", which is easier to read and understand for most people.

-collective.prettydate is specially well suited for sites that produce a lot of content, like breaking news.

-The package is fully compatible with `DateTime 3.0`_ which provides a significantly smaller memory footprint.

 Usage
 -----